 Don’t ignore short-term symptoms of a stroke

-A mini-stroke, also known as a Transient Ischemic Attack (TIA), may produce stroke-like symptoms that disappear within 24 hours, but should be treated just as seriously.
-A mini-stroke or TIA is a strong warning sign that someone is at risk of a major stroke and should be treated as a medical emergency with help being sought.
+A mini-stroke, also known as a transient ischemic attack (TIA), may produce stroke-like symptoms that disappear within 24 hours, but should be treated just as seriously.
+A mini-stroke, or TIA, is a strong warning sign that someone is at risk of a major stroke and it should be treated as a medical emergency with help being sought.

-Not seeing a doctor on a regular basis can have serious repercussions on your health.
+Not seeing a doctor on a regular basis can have a serious impact on your health.
 Find out more here.

 Listen to family and friends

-When someone has a stroke, they often don’t realize they have a problem, and it may be a relative or friend who first notices that something is wrong.
-If they begin to question why an individual’s face looks odd, or has slurred speech; remember that stroke should be treated as a medical emergency so act FAST.
+When someone has a stroke, they often don’t realize something is wrong.
+Listen to family and friends if they question why your face looks odd, or if your speech is slurred.
+Remember that stroke should be treated as a medical emergency so act FAST.